Give Me a Reason (The Corrs song)

-"Give Me a Reason" is a song by Irish pop rock group the Corrs.
-It was released in February 2001 as the third single taken from their third studio album In Blue (2000).
-The song was written and produced by the Corrs.
-"Give Me a Reason" is a dance-pop song, and received favourable reviews from music critics.
+"Give Me a Reason" is a song written, produced, and performed by Irish pop rock band the Corrs.
+It was released in February 2001 as the third single from their third studio album, In Blue (2000).
+"Give Me a Reason" is a dance-pop song and received favourable reviews from music critics.
 The song reached number 27 in the United Kingdom and number 13 in New Zealand.

 Background and release

 "Give Me a Reason" was released as the third single from In Blue (2000) in February 2001.
 The CD single included two versions of "Give Me a Reason" (the album version and the Cutfather & Joe remix, which was used for the music video), a "Live Instrumental" version of "Paddy McCarthy" and a "Live" version of "Queen of Hollywood".
 "Give Me a Reason" was written and produced by the Corrs (Andrea, Caroline, Sharon and Jim).
 The dance-pop song has Andrea on the centre speaker with the backing vocals on the other speakers.
 The song was included on their 2001 compilation album, Best of The Corrs.